mrdudz/demons/README.md

 ```?```  Scroll
 ```+```  Door

 Monsters are depicted by letters.
-There are also other characters not listed here, find out yourselves what they are!
+There are also other symbols not listed here, find out yourselves what they are!

 ### Treasures of Dex

 During your adventure you may find treasures which can be used during your quest.
 Some of them are dropped by monsters, some you will have to find!

-**Potion (F1):** These are depicted by red '!' characters.
+**Potion (F1):** These are depicted by red '!' symbols.
 Drink a potion to heal your wounds by pressing F1.

 **Gem (F3):** These rare precious stones have magical powers.
-If you are lucky to find one, depicted by a green diamond character, you can use its magical powers by pressing F3.
+If you are lucky to find a gem (depicted by a green diamond symbol), you can use its magical powers by pressing F3.

-**Scroll (F5):** The scrolls left behind by evil mages lurking in the deepest chambers of Dex have arcane words written on them.
-They look like purple '?' characters on the screen.
+**Scroll (F5):** The scrolls with arcane words written on them have been created by evil mages lurking in the deepest chambers of Dex.
+A scroll looks like a purple '?' symbol on the screen.
 You can unleash the spells stored in them by pressing F5.

 **Ankh (F7):** The demons of Dex have stolen the holy ankhs of the circle.
 The ankhs are really rare, but if you manage to recover one, you can unleash its destructive powers by pressing F7.

 **Staff (Z):** Only the one possessing this magical artifact can become the new arch druid.
-It is a very potent artifact and you may use its powers by pressing the Z key.
-Beware it may have limited number of uses.
+It is a truly powerful item and you may use its powers by pressing the Z key.
+Beware, even its powers may be limited.

 ### Scoring